Manoui/website/index.md

 {% include button_1.html%}

 Anyway you better try our famous quote generator if you want to succeed, 100% chance of success.
-Click on the button and here we go:
+Click on the button and here we go:\
 ** WIDGET (quote generator)**

-{% include quotes_generator_final.html %}

 Inspiring no?
 Post it right away on twitter or instagram and let the magic happen...
 (What? nonsense you’re saying?
-I think that you are just not ready for that new vision on syntax)\
-** While you are waiting for the fame to come thanks to your quote, you can explore the data and read more about what makes a quote famous. **
+I think that you are just not ready for that new vision on syntax) ** While you are waiting for the fame to come thanks to your quote, you can explore the data and read more about what makes a quote famous. **

 <p float="left">